oracle-samples/maa/wls-hydr/README.md

 - Edit the `<WLS-HYDR_BASE>/config/prem.env` file.
 Even when there is no primary system, this file is used to identify the number of nodes and users that will be created in the OCI system.
 Provide the values requested (the file contains a description of each entry).

 - Transfer the `<WLS-HYDR_BASE>/sysconfig.xlsx` file to a Windows node to facilitate its edition.
 Fill in the entries in the excel file marked as "needs custom input".
 The entries marked as "default value can be used" can be customized or left in their default value.
+In the entries that refer to the "primary" environment, provide the actual values that you wish to use in the new environment.

 - Once edited, save the excel as a CSV (Comma delimited) file format (do not use CSV UTF-8, use plain CSV format) and upload it to the bastion again.
 You can use any file name for the saved copy, the examples provided only use the name XXX_sysconfig.csv to differentiate use cases.